- Search The Registry

 Colin Rand Kaepernick was born in Milwaukee, Wisconsin, to Heidi Russo, who is white.
-His birth father, who is African American, separated from Russo before Kaepernick was born.
+His birth father, African American, separated from Russo before Kaepernick was born.
 Russo placed him up for adoption with a white couple named Rick and Teresa Kaepernick.
 The couple had two older children: son Kyle and daughter Devon.
-The Kaepernick’s decided to adopt a boy after losing two other sons to heart defects.
+Kaepernick’s decision to adopt a boy after losing two other sons to heart defects.

 Kaepernick lived in Fond du Lac, Wisconsin, until age four, when his family moved to California.
-When he was eight years old, Kaepernick began playing youth football as a defensive end and punter.
-A 4.0 GPA student at John H. Pitman High School in Turlock, California, Kaepernick played football, basketball and baseball and was nominated for all-state selection in all three sports his senior year.
+Kaepernick began playing youth football as a defensive end and punter when he was eight years old.
+A 4.0 GPA student at John H. Pitman High School in Turlock, California, Kaepernick played football, basketball, and baseball and was nominated for all-state selection in all three sports his senior year.
 He was the most valuable player (MVP) of the Central California Conference in football, leading his school to its first-ever playoff victory.
 In basketball, he was a first-team All-CCC selection at forward.

 Kaepernick played college football for the University of Nevada, where he was named the Western Athletic Conference (WAC) Offensive Player of the Year twice and became the only player in NCAA Division I FBS history to amass 10,000 passing yards and 4,000 rushing yards in a career.
 After graduating, he was selected by the San Francisco 49ers in the second round of the 2011 National Football League Draft.
 Kaepernick began his professional football career as a backup quarterback to Alex Smith and became the 49ers' starter in the middle of the 2012 season after Smith suffered a concussion.